Content Creation for CBD & Medical Cannabis Brands: Blog SEO + How to Optimise Your Posts

 This helps your blog SEO since any inbound links that come back to your site don't need to be divided between the separate desktop and mobile URLs, effectively centralizing the SEO power you gain from these links.
 It also helps Google more easily recognize your post's value and rank it accordingly.

-8. Optimize Older Blog Posts
+8. Optimise Older Blog Posts

 One way of doing this is by going back to old articles and add newer, fresher external and internal links that are more actual and relevant for now.
 It also has the added bonus of giving your newer articles link juice and allowing visitors to discover them more easily.